apaladines-techconsulting/Interview_Questions/README.md

 NSNameSpace

+Actor -> Only one trhead can change the value weak -> strong -> atomic -> Thread Safe: Only one trhead can change the value nonatomic -> NONThread Safe: Multiple trheads can change the value

 ##### Swift:
 * TypeSafety -> `var name = 10, true` We cannot assign different types to the same variable.